Key takeaways:

 There are ways to save on Taltz.
 If you’re eligible, a manufacturer savings card can help you obtain Taltz for as little as $5 or $25 per month.
 A patient assistance program is also available.

-Although these conditions are complex, they can still be treated, though.
-An ever-growing number of FDA-approved medications are available for autoimmune disorders like PsA.
+These conditions are complex but treatable.
+A growing number of FDA-approved medications are available for autoimmune disorders like PsA.

 Taltz (ixekizumab) is one of them.
-It’s been around since 2016, but it was approved for PsA in late 2017.
+It’s been around since 2016, but it was FDA approved for PsA in late 2017.
 It’s a unique medication that lives in a toolbox with several other PsA treatments.
-Here, we’ll talk about Taltz — what it is, how it works, and how to save.
+Here, we’ll talk about what Taltz is used for, how it works, and how to save.

-Taltz is a prescription medication that’s injected under your skin.
-It’s also a biologic, meaning it’s a medication that’s derived from natural and living resources.
-It’s FDA approved to treat:
+Taltz is a prescription medication made by Eli Lilly that’s injected under your skin.
+It’s also a biologic, meaning it’s a medication that’s derived from natural and living substances.
+It’s approved to treat:

-People ages 6 years and older who have moderate to severe plaque psoriasis
+People ages 6 years and older living with moderate-to-severe plaque psoriasis

 Adults with PsA